 What can one person do to improve the health and well-being of our planet?

 A lot, it turns out.

 Eat greener.
 Many experts agree that cutting back on meat and dairy is the most effective step each of us can take to fight climate change, conserve resources, and stay healthy.
-So serve meat as a garnish instead of an entree.
+So eat more veggies.
+Serve meat as a garnish instead of an entree.
 Pour a dairy alternative on your cereal.
-Consider Meatless Mondays and VB6 (vegan before 6pm).
-Seek out plant-based alternatives, like the ones produced by Beyond Meat and Impossible Foods.
-It all helps limit demand for factory farmed foods, which throws off global greenhouse gases, pollutes air and water, accelerates wildlife extinction, consumes vast amounts of water, and is deeply cruel.
+Bake with egg substitutes.
+Adopt Green Mondays or VB6 (vegan before 6pm).
+It all helps limit the demand for factory farmed foods, which throw off global greenhouse gases, pollute the air and water, accelerate wildlife extinction, threaten public health, and is deeply cruel to animals.

-Minimize food waste.
+Contain food waste.
 Aim to buy only what you can eat.
 We waste an average of 475 pounds of food a year.
-Share, store, and compost the leftovers.
+Share, store, freeze, and compost the leftovers.

 Plant a regenerative garden.
-Forward-thinking farmers are already pulling carbon out of the air by practicing soil-building, sustainable agriculture.
-Imagine what could happen if their numbers grow and home gardeners join in as well.
-See our beginner's guides to backyard carbon farming.
+Forward-thinking farmers are sequestering carbon by practicing soil-building, sustainable agriculture.
+Imagine what could happen if their numbers grow and home gardeners join in as well?
+Use our beginner's guides to backyard carbon farming to plant your own Climate Victory Garden.

 Vote with your wallet.
-Support farms and ranches that adopt humane and sustainable practices.
+Support farms and ranches that adopt humane and regenerative practices.
 Order plant-based options when eating out.
-Seek out meatless and dairy alternatives.
+Seek out meat and dairy alternatives.
 Support efforts to make plant-based options available in underserved communities.

 Sign up for Good Food News.
 We'll feed you a healthy diet of tips you can follow to make a difference.